Water scarcity and drought are among the serious consequences of climate change.

 Climate change and development

 Climate and development are inextricably linked.
 Climate change is having severe consequences for people and the environment, especially in developing countries.
-If we manage to limit global warming and adapt to climate change worldwide as quickly as possible, then we will be able to prevent uncontrollable consequences for our planet and at the same time create new development opportunities.
-The BMZ is supporting its partner countries in overcoming challenges related to climate change.
+If we manage to limit global warming as quickly as possible and adapt to climate change worldwide, then we will be able to prevent uncontrollable consequences for our planet and at the same time create new opportunities for the future.
+The German Development Ministry (BMZ) is supporting its partner countries in overcoming challenges related to climate change.

-The German Development Ministry (BMZ) represented the German government for many of the issues being negotiated and organised events at the conference together with partners.
+The BMZ represented the German government on many negotiation issues and organised events at the conference together with partners.
+The recordings of the side events can be found on the website of the German COP pavilion (External link).

 Challenges